Scalable Policy Maximization Under Network Interference

-Although our algorithm resembles Thompson sampling for linear bandits in form, its application to our setting is not straightforward.
+Although our algorithm resembles Thompson sampling for classical linear bandits in its form, its application to our setting is not straightforward.
 In classical linear bandits, a single reward observation is modeled as $r_t = \langle X_t, \boldsymbol{\theta} \rangle + \epsilon_t$.
-In contrast, our setting involves $n$ reward observations per round, each influenced by network interference and group structure.
-Crucially, by leveraging the SANIA assumptions, we reformulate this complex setting as a linear model over a carefully constructed design matrix (Equation~\ref{regression_eq}).
-This reformulation is nontrivial and enables the application of scalable linear bandit algorithms to a regime where prior work has failed to scale beyond the smallest of networks ($n \approx 10).$ Moreover, our algorithm departs from standard linear bandit techniques enough to require new regret analysis, which we provide in Section \ref{regret}.
+In contrast, our setting involves $n$ interdependent reward observations per round, each influenced by network interference.
+The interdependence means that it is impossible to simply perform $n$ independent linear bandit updates.
+Our reformulation enables the extension of scalable linear bandit algorithms to a regime where prior work has failed to scale beyond the smallest of networks ($n \approx 10).$ The algorithm requires new regret analysis, which we provide in the following section.

+In practice, the agent may be constrained by a budget.
+For example, they may only be able to treat $B<n$ units per round.
+This is easily accommodated by our algorithm and does not impact the theoretical results, as it simply redefines the optimal policy as a maximum over the constrained action space.

-\paragraph{Computational Complexity} Allowing $p$ to denote the length of $\boldsymbol{\theta}$, line 8 of Algorithm \ref{alg1} has time complexity $O(np^2 + p^3)$.
-Due to the SANIA assumptions, $p\ll n$.
-We can compare this to \citet{agarwal2024}: allowing $d^*$ to denote the maximum degree of the network, their linear regression formulation has time complexity $O(n^32^{2d} + n^32^{3d})$.
-While their explore-then-commit algorithm runs that computationally expensive linear regression only once, its time complexity gives insight into why their approach struggles to scale with $n$.
+\paragraph{Computational Complexity} Allowing $D$ to denote the dimension of $\boldsymbol{\theta}$, line 8 of Algorithm \ref{alg:TS-Interference} has time complexity $O(nD^2 + D^3)$.
+For comparison, a regression on the most general NIA formulation has complexity $O(n^32^{2d_{\text{max}}} + n^32^{3d_{\text{max}}})$.
+This scales with $n^3$ (and exponentially in $n$ if $d_{\text{max}}$ increases with $n$), meaning that existing explore-then-commit algorithms (e.g. \cite{agarwal2024}) fail to scale with $n$.

-Crucially, the maximization problem at Line 5 of Algorithm \ref{alg1} is nontrivial and is the primary computational bottleneck during implementation.
-We used the Gurobi optimization software (\cite{gurobi}) in our experiments.
-Previous work (e.g. \citet{agarwal2024}) in network bandits does not mention this issue, as their bandit algorithms do not themselves scale to networks where the maximization problem becomes an issue.
-They are able to compute the rewards for all arms, which is impossible for the network sizes we consider.
+The maximization problem at Line 5 of Algorithm \ref{alg:TS-Interference} is nontrivial and is the primary computational bottleneck during implementation.
+We used the Gurobi optimization software \citep{gurobi} in our experiments.
+This problem has not yet been discussed in the network bandits literature, as existing algorithms fail to scale beyond small networks where maximization is easy.

-\section{Regret Analysis}
+\subsection{Regret Analysis}